sharpcoding/key-value-state-container/README.md

 ### How do you understand the idea of a reducer?

 - reducer is a function that:
+  - takes the following arguments:
-  - takes the current state as an argument
+    - current state
-  - takes an action as an argument
+    - an action
   - returns a **promise** of the new state
 - reducer has no business to be "pure"
   - going more in depth here, just the contrary, being async brought the opportunity to introduce something like an "action queue" (buffer) (see the code) and `lateInvoke` option, that is used by `useSelector` implementation of `key-value-state-container-react`, providing a nice and cheap UI refresh optimization